WLloydH/Summary_of_Qualifications/README.md

 I am responsible for database administration and customization.
 Here are a few examples VSI(https://bit.ly/3zGrH9E) and Accela(https://bit.ly/3tKywTD).
 VSI's data server is Progress, and Accela is SQL Server 2019; fusus(bit.ly/3mWVtzg).
 They manage the critical parts of the City's infrastructure.

 The projects I have down the road.
 I serval old and complex asp and asp apps with good backend and rules engines.
-They modernize image of our shop if we covert  the UX to Vue or Angler.
+They modernize image of our shop if we covert  the UX to Vue or Angular.
+I am pushing for Vue because it seems more ture to the roots of JavaScript.

 ##### Education
 ##### Fordham University, NY BA, Computational Mathematics